Wedding Dress Train Tips:

 - To make a grand entrance coming down the aisle and a grand exit coming up the aisle, select a wedding dress with a Royal, or extended Cathedral train that will put at least three yards of fabric falling from your waist.

-- For true head-to-toe glamour nothing outdoes the majesty of a cathedral train, the most formal of all trains for wedding dresses.
+- For true head-to-toe glamour nothing outdoes the majesty of a cathedral wedding dress train, the most formal of all trains.

 - For the shortest train, stick with a sweep, a short extension of the hemline in the back.